Saintwy6/Saintwy6.github.io/index.md

 _**[Company 10-K Sentiment Test](pdf/report.pdf)**_

-For the midterm project in FIN377 class, I gained the basic idea of machine learning.
+This is the midterm project I did for FIN377 class at Lehigh University, I gained the basic idea of machine learning.
 We were asked to download and scraping the informational 10-k report and then came up with a professional report, reflecting the sentiment inside of each 10-k.
 Here's a glimpse of my work:

 <img src="images/972de6d2f61313c954ae23bd45b6daf.png"/>